C+C Music Factory: 1994–1996: Subsequent releases and hiatus

-In 1994, C+C Music Factory experienced a lineup change.
-Wash, who had just settled a lawsuit with the group, was asked to join as a full-time vocalist.
+In 1994, C+C Music Factory experienced a lineup change: Wash, who had just settled a lawsuit with the group, was asked to join as a full-time vocalist.
 Williams left the group to pursue a solo career and was replaced by the vocal trio Trilogy.
 In August 1994, the group released their second album, titled Anything Goes!, which performed poorly on the Billboard's Top 200 Albums chart.
 The lead single, "Do You Wanna Get Funky", which featured vocals from Davis, Wash, and Trilogy, became a success on the Billboard charts and earned the group their sixth number-one dance hit.
 The album also featured two minor hits, "Take a Toke" and "I Found Love".

-On 24 January 1995, David Cole died from spinal meningitis."C+C's David Cole dies at 32" NY Daily News, 25 January 1995 Despite the death of one of their core members, C+C Music Factory embarked on another international tour.
+On January 24, 1995, David Cole died from spinal meningitis.
+Despite the death of one of their core members, C+C Music Factory embarked on another international tour.
 In November 1995, they released their self-titled third album.
 The record was released by Robert Clivillés using the C+C Music Factory name, though it did not feature any musical contributions from Cole, Davis, or Wash, but retained the vocal contributions of Trilogy.
 The album's lead single, "I'll Always Be Around", became their seventh number-one dance hit.
 The second single, "Don't Stop the Remix", was the group's final release before disbanding.

 In October 1996, Clivillés released an album of new material under the name Robi-Rob's Clubworld.
-That same year, a compilation album titled Robi Rob's Clubworld – House of Sound presents Clubworld Shut Up and Dance was released exclusively in Japan.
+The same year, a compilation titled Robi Rob's Clubworld – House of Sound presents Clubworld Shut Up and Dance was released exclusively in Japan.
 The album contains past singles and unreleased material recorded by C+C Music Factory.

 2010–2011: Comeback

-C+C Music Factory reformed in 2010 with Eric Kupper replacing Cole.
-They released the song "Live Your Life", which featured singer Scarlett Santana, in early 2010, on a Bill Coleman's Remixxer Compilation album.
-In August 2011, Santana released the single "Rain", which was produced by C+C Music Factory (composed of Clivillés and Kupper credited as "CnC Music Factory").
+C+C Music Factory reformed in 2010, with Eric Kupper replacing Cole.
+They released the song "Live Your Life", featuring singer Scarlett Santana, which was included on DJ Bill Coleman's compilation album Remixxer.
+In August 2011, Santana released the single "Rain", which was produced by C+C Music Factory (composed of Clivillés and Kupper credited as CnC Music Factory).